 Business

-GDPR - What does this mean for WordPress users?
+GDPR -What does this mean for WordPress users?

 Michaela Steidl from WordPress Bistro has published a helpful series of articles on the topic of the General Data Protection Regulation (GDPR).
 In the individual articles, she addresses questions that are particularly relevant for WordPress users, such as the GDPR compliance of popular WordPress plugins.

-TechCrunch focuses on headless WordPress
+TechCrunch relies on headless WordPress

 Security